 There are all types of shops and restaurants in the bazaar that surround Naqsh-e-Jahan square.
-Above are two shots I took while exploring the bazaar.
-The man on the right is a locally well known artist who paints traditional Persian paintings on plates made out of camel bones.
-These are quite common in Iran, but this artist’s detail was amazing.
+The photo above shows one of the unique businesses that focused on Persian antiques.
+The photo below was taken from an artist.
+He is locally known for his traditional Persian paintings done on plates made out of camel bones.
+This type of art and technique is quite common in Iran, but this artist’s skill was amazing!

 Further up the river is Khaju bridge built in 1650 with 24 arches.
 This bridge seemed to be a popular hangout spot for locals.
 There was a small group of about three people who were singing a song that attracted the attention of locals as well as the police who came by to check it out.
 I never saw uniformed police officers while walking around in Iran except for here.
 The police watched the crowd and singers for a short while then went about their business.